-Flat feet, pes planus or ‘fallen arches’ refers to a condition where the arch of the foot is flattened and in some cases but not always in contact with the floor.
-Flat feet do not always cause pain but as a person gets older they are more likely to have symptoms associated with the flat foot such as heel pain, shin splints bunions, Achilles tendonitis, knee and lower back pain.
+Flat feet, pes planus or ‘fallen arches’ refers to a condition where the arch of the foot is flattened and in some cases, but not always in contact with the floor.
+Flat feet do not always cause pain but as a person gets older they are more likely to have symptoms associated with the flat foot such as heel pain, shin splints, bunions, Achilles tendonitis, knee and lower back pain.
 Other factors that can influence the likelihood of pain are obesity, footwear and activity.
-There are many causes of ‘flat feet’ so the podiatrist will assess the feet as well as the other external factors before deciding on an appropriate treatment plan, which may include exercises, stretches, icing, orthotics, footwear advice and weight loss.
+There are many causes of ‘flat feet’ so the podiatrist will assess the feet as well as the other external factors before deciding on an appropriate treatment plan.
+This may include exercises, stretches, icing, orthotics, footwear advice and weight loss.
 A safe diet plan can be made with our qualified dietician.

 Leg Length Discrepancies (Unequal Leg Length)

 Unequal leg length can cause symptoms as far up the body as the back, shoulders and neck.
 It can cause one sided knee, hip and lower back pain and can also be the root cause of scoliosis.
 Leg length can be structural (bony) or functional.
 Functional leg length discrepancies can have a multitude of causes such as muscular imbalances, unequal pronation or supination at the foot, pelvic rotation and sacro-iliac joint dysfunction.
 At the Osteopathy and Podiatry Centre we aim to treat as a team to get to the root cause of the problem.